• Home

 All the signals will be updated based on these metrics.
 You can explore in detail by clicking on the explore button.

-The above image showing the detail trend of this signal based on Conversion metrics.
-You can add another metric simultaneously and see the comparison of trend side by side.
+The above image shows the detailed trend of this signal based on Conversion metrics.
+You can add another metric simultaneously and see the comparison of trends side by side.
 Let’s add impressions and see the results.

 So the impressions are increasing and your conversions are going down.
 So here you got the idea to analyze your MQL to SQL conversion rate.
-So using intelligent tool is one of the ways to increase sale through data analysis and then make strategies.
+So using intelligent tools is one of the ways to increase sales through data analysis and then making strategies.

 Now just imagine if you have 100s of campaigns with lots of keywords you can’t even manually calculate how many combinations can be created to analyze your data.
-How your campaigns running on mobile on different time of day on different times and the list goes on.
+How your campaigns run on mobile at a different time of day on different times and the list goes on.

-PPC Signal handles such scenario in no time.
+PPC Signal handles such a scenario in no time.
 You just link your account with this tool and you are good to go.
-So why not try trial version of this tool to explore your results.
+So why not try the trial version of this tool to explore your results?

 B2B MQL to SQL Conversion Rate benchmark varies depending on the Lead source for B2B.
 Website Leads, for example, have a 31.3% MQL to SQL Conversion Rate benchmark.

-Customer/Employee Referral, Webinars, Events, and Lead Lists have 24.7%, 17.8%, 4.2%, and 2.5% MQL to SQL Conversion Rate benchmarks respectively.
+Customer/Employee Referrals, Webinars, Events, and Lead Lists have 24.7%, 17.8%, 4.2%, and 2.5% MQL to SQL Conversion Rate benchmarks respectively.
 Email Campaigns have a 0.9% MQL to SQL Conversion Rate benchmark.

 Number of SQLs / Number of MQLs = MQL to SQL Conversion Rate

-In your sales funnel, this will provide you with percentage conversion rate.
+In your sales funnel, this will provide you with a percentage conversion rate.

 MQL to SQL Conversion Rate can vary depending on several factors, including industry, company size, market conditions, and more.
 When you know what factors contribute to your MQL to SQL Conversion Rate, you can implement different strategies to boost it.